 Since the waterpark is near the coast, you might want to combine it with a trip to the beach.
-Tuscany has some superb beaches in Tuscany.
+There are some superb beaches in Tuscany.
 The waters off the Tuscan coastline are also home to a large school of bottlenose dolphins.
 Why not give your children a day to remember and treat them to a day with the dolphins?
 You can charter a yacht for the day and head along the coast to see if you can spot these amazing creatures.

 Another easier way to spot sea creatures is at the Livorno aquarium.
-It’s the largest aquarium in Tuscany where children have the chance to see anything from a starfish to a shark. www.acquariodilivorno.it
+It’s the largest aquarium in Tuscany where children have the chance to see anything from a starfish to a shark.

-If you’re looking for slightly warmer waters than those at the seaside or waterparks, you might want to try one of the thermal baths on offer in the region.
-How about the Saturnia hot springs in Cascate del Molino.
-Here a swimming pool has been naturally created by the waterfalls of Molino and with water temperature a constant 37.5 degrees, it’s a great place to wallow in the water for a few hours!
+If you’re looking for slightly warmer waters than those at the seaside or waterparks, try one of the thermal baths on offer in the region.
+How about the Saturnia hot springs in Cascate del Molino?
+Here a swimming pool has been naturally created by the waterfalls of Molino and with water temperature a constant 37.5 degrees.
+It’s a great place to wallow in the water for a few hours!
 Since the hot springs were originally founded by the Romans, you can multi task and also spend your time giving your little ones a bit of a history lesson!

 Inland there are also some parks to visit.
 One is the Parco di Pinocchio in Collodi.
 Collodi itself is disappointing with little to see apart from a few stalls selling Pinocchio souvenirs and books.
-Reviews for the park are also mixed so take a look at the website before you go to check it’s right for your little ones. www.pinocchio.it.
+Reviews for the park are also mixed so take a look at the website before you go to check it’s right for your little ones.